PART IV. ADMINISTRATION

 E. Decision and Notice.
 Within ten (10) calendar days of the conclusion of the hearing, the body that conducted the hearing shall render a decision and shall mail notice of the decision to the permittee, the property owner, the party requesting review, and to any other person who has filed a written request for such notice.

 F. Effective Date – Appeals.
-A decision by the Planning Commission, the Design Review Commission, or the Zoning Administrator to modify or revoke a discretionary permit or entitlement becomes final ten (10) calendar days after the notice of the decision is mailed, unless appealed under Part IV, Article 5 of this chapter.
+A decision by the Planning Commission, the Zoning Administrator, or the Community Development Director to modify or revoke a discretionary permit or entitlement becomes final ten (10) calendar days after the notice of the decision is mailed, unless appealed under Part IV, Article 5.
 A decision by the City Council to modify or revoke a discretionary permit or entitlement becomes final immediately.

 10-2.4.413 Revocation.